TITLE 68: PROFESSIONS AND OCCUPATIONS

 b) Approved CPE

-1) CPE is professional development activities that are formal and informal learning opportunities contributing directly to a CPA's knowledge, ability or competence to perform professional responsibilities.
+1) CPE is professional development activities that are formal and informal learning opportunities contributing directly to a licensee's knowledge, ability or competence to perform professional responsibilities.
 CPE may be verifiable or nonverifiable, as set forth in subsections (b)(3) and (4).

 2) CPE should address a licensee's current and future work environment, current knowledge and skills level, and desired or needed additional competencies to meet future opportunities and/or professional responsibilities.
 Courses, programs or activities shall include as their subject matter one or more of the following fields of study: